ErnSur/ErnSur.github.io/content/post/layout-tabs/index.md

 in 2021 Unity disabled the option to set min size of docked editor widnwos

 so I thought to add those tabs to main toolbar

+it seemd to work without that much hussle in spite of using reflection.
+Or so I thought.